 If you have any extra sauce, you can keep it in a dry and clean container after it is cooled down and store it in the fridge.
 Usually, this sauce should last 7 to 10 days in the fridge.

 - You can use tomato paste instead of ketchup.
 Less tomato paste is used as it has a more concentrated tomato flavor and it will be diluted by the water.
 You can use white vinegar rather than rice vinegar.

-For a ginger/orange sweet and sour sauce, do not add the potato starch slurry at the beginning.
+For an orange-ginger sweet and sour sauce, do not add the potato starch slurry at the beginning.
 Finely mince 1 1/2 tablespoons of fresh ginger and cook it in 1 teaspoon of vegetable oil in the saucepan until it is fragrant and starting to brown.
 Now add 2 tablespoons orange juice, 1 1/2 tablespoons light soy sauce, ketchup (or tomato paste), vinegar, sugar, water, and salt and bring this to a boil.
 Once boiling, you can strain it through a fine mesh strainer to remove the minced ginger.
 Return the sauce to the pan and add the slurry of potato starch and water, heating it until it is thick to your liking.